6 Best Essential Oils for Acne Treatment & Breakout Prevention (Updated April 2020)

 Almost everyone has experienced acne.
-It is more than just that heart-sinking sign that puberty has befallen you.
-It is, in fact, the most common skin condition in the US.
+In fact, acne is the most common skin condition in the US.
+Fortunately, there are all-natural essential oils for acne that can help you maintain smooth and clear skin.
 Acne occurs when skin flakes and excess oils clog our pores.
 This creates an ideal breeding site for bacteria called Propionibacterium acnes, the culprit of pimples.

 Acne plagues more than 50 million Americans.
 It manifests in the form of whiteheads, blackheads, pimples, cysts or nodules.
 The severity and persistence of the disease vary from one person to another depending on many factors.
 These may include stress, genetics, menstrual cycle, climate and habits such as using makeup and squeezing your pimples.

-Is your teenager suffering from acne?
-Do not let it stop them from being the person that you know they can be.
-Bring back their confidence with our 100% pure anti-acne essential oils.
+Are you suffering from acne?
+Do not let it stop youfrom being the person you can be.
+Bring back their confidence with our 100% pure essential oils for acne.

 Another known ability of the eucalyptus is that it can repel insects.
 In the United States, eucalyptus oil has been used to kill mites and ticks since 1948.
 This particular property has made it a potential eco-friendly alternative to synthetic mosquito and housefly repellents.

 The oil of the eucalyptus tree is also used in other industries such as cosmetics, food flavoring, perfumes and even dental health.
 It is a common ingredient in mouthwash and chewing gum.
 Its cool soothing sensation on our skin is therapeutic and can help ease muscle and joint pain.

 Eucalyptus can definitely be a great inclusion to skincare as well as hair care products.
 It can remove impurities from the skin, thus helping clear breakouts and blemishes.